 The following patterns post-coordinate within SubstanceAdministration.code to represent the route of administration.
 Within a particular realm, or as required by a particular implementation, there may also be a need to populate SubstanceAdministration.routeCode, possibly with values drawn from a required and non-SNOMED CT value set.

 The level of detail by which an administered substance is known can vary greatly, particularly when dealing with patient recollection.
-SNOMED CT has both a [ 105590001 | Substance ] hierarchy and a [ 373873005 | Pharmaceutical / Biologic Product ] hierarchy, and may have realm-specific drug extensions that include manufacturer-specific product codes.
+SNOMED CT has both a [ 105590001 | Substance |] hierarchy and a [ 373873005 | Pharmaceutical / biologic product | ] hierarchy, and may have realm-specific drug extensions that include manufacturer-specific product codes.
 Concepts from the Substance hierarchy SHOULD NOT be used to code an administered substance.

 In the following examples, the pharmacy is dispensing atenolol 50mg tablets with instructions to take one tablet per day, whereas the patient's daughter says that only a half-tablet per day is being ingested.